labs14-brav/Frontend/README.md

 ### Key Features

 1. On-boarding for new users will include sign-in, sign-up, and logout.
 2. User settings.
-A user will be able to change their password.
+A user will be able to change their password, and deactivate their account.
+3. Creating cases.
+A user will be able to create a case based on it's type and relation to court systems.
 3. Manage Cases.
-A user will be able to edit the details of a case.
+A user will be able to add details to a case.
 4. Search Mediators.
 A user will be able to filter mediators.
-5. Schedule sessions for conflict resolution discussion— assign Mediator, and email third party using SendGrid.
+5. Selecting Mediators.
+A user will be able to select a mediator and a Sendgrid E-mail will be sent telling the Mediator.
-6. Request to be mediator.
-The onboarding for mediators will involve a manual approval process that includes Stripe Connect.
+5. Request to be Mediator.
+The onboarding for mediators will involve a manual approval process.
-7. Chat with a mediator using in-app messaging.
-8. Admin Views for viewing mediators, cases, and schedules
+6. Taking payment.
+A user will be able to pay for mediation services when they have connected with a mediator
+7. Receiving payment.
+A Mediator will be able to connect their bank account with Stripe, and will be able to recieve payment when a bill or invoice is paid.
+8. Uploading documents.
+A user will be able to upload documents related to a case.
+9. Downloading documents.
+A user and Mediator will be able to download documents that were uploaded about the case.

 ## Tech Stack